 Strata insurance is a type of insurance designed specifically for properties that are managed under a strata title scheme.
 This typically includes multi-unit developments like apartments and townhouses.
 It covers common areas, such as gardens, hallways, and swimming pools, and provides protection for the owners' corporation against various liabilities and risks. - read more

-Strata property owners in North and Central Queensland are being encouraged to take advantage of new federal and state initiatives designed to reduce insurance premiums and improve cyclone resilience.
+Strata property owners in North and Central Queensland are being encouraged to take advantage of newly introduced federal and state initiatives designed to reduce insurance premiums and enhance cyclone resilience.
 These programs offer financial incentives for property upgrades that can lead to significant savings on insurance costs. - read more